 Ohio SNAP

-Ohio’s Food Assistance Program (FAP) — known nationally as the Supplemental Nutrition Assistance Program (SNAP), helps eligible low-income families in Ohio stretch their food budgets and buy healthy food.
+Ohio’s Food Assistance Program (FAP) helps eligible low-income individuals and families stretch their food budgets and afford healthy food.

 FAQ